 - Food and Cooking

-Can I leave something cooking with a Crock Pot or slow cooker and leave the home?
+Can I leave something cooking in a slow cooker and leave it alone?

 Slow cooking with a Crock Pot and how they work